 Find affordable insurance that works for you in Oregon.
 Compare quotes from over 100 top companies.

 Across the Beaver State, there are 122,395 miles of road waiting to be driven.
 We’ll get you prepped with a cheaper car insurance rate, then you take the wheel.

-Compare quotes from over 30 insurance companies that provide coverage throughout Oregon.
+Compare auto insurance quotes from over 30 insurance companies that provide coverage throughout Oregon.
 Enter your ZIP code below to get started.

 Drivers with good records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Oregon drivers earn big by driving safe and avoiding at-fault accidents, cutting 36% from their car insurance bill, on average — compared to the national average of 33%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 |Rating Factor||$ Savings||% Savings|

 |No Traffic Tickets||$334||19.74%|

 Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged between 16 and 19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teens pay more than three times the national average for car insurance.
 In Oregon, the typical teen driver pays $5,208 per year — approximately $300 more than the national average for teens, and more than three times as much as the average driver in Oregon.

 |Age||Annual Rate with Parents||Annual Rate Alone|